ShenipsitStriders/ShenipsitStriders.github.io/_club-races/outside-alone.md

 ## What this is:

-The Outside Alone is a fun way to share camaraderie together while we're all stuck running alone.
-It's a collection of distances that you're encouraged to choose, complete, and share.
+The Outside Alone is a fun way to share camaraderie together while we’re all keeping our distance.
+It’s a collection of distances that you’re encouraged to choose, complete, and share.

 First, decide what you're going to run.